Youmy001/apine-framework/README.md

 1. Clone this project in your working directory : `$ git clone https://github.com/Youmy001/apine_framework.git`
 2. Setup a virtual host for the project directory that allow rewrite rules and optionaly has mod\_deflate and filter\_module enabled in apache for version 2.4 or greater.
 3. Import `apine_sql_tables.sql` into your database.
 This file includes the instructions to create the tables needed by the framework.
+4. Create a copy of `sample_config.ini` named `config.ini`.
-4. Edit the `Database` section in `config.conf` to include connection to your database.
+5. Edit the `Database` section in `config.ini` to include connection to your database.
 Check the [wiki](https://github.com/Youmy001/apine_framework/wiki) for more informations on configuration.
-5. Install composer depandancies with the following command : `$ php composer.phar install`
+6. Install composer depandancies with the following command : `$ php composer.phar install`
-6. Open your browser and go to your virtual host address.
+7. Open your browser and go to your virtual host address.
 APIne Framework is now ready to work.

 ## Migration from RC1 (1.0.0-dev.8.6)

 Since RC1, there was a lot of modifications uncompatible with older versions.
-We recommend to users of older than 1.0.0-dev.11.0 to simply reinstall APIne Framework.
+We recommend to users of older than 1.0.0-dev.11.0 (RC2 release was 1.0.0-dev.11.8) to simply reinstall APIne Framework.
 The support for the older encryption method was dropped with version 1.0.0-dev.11.0.

 ### New Features
 * Extensible users;